dzajenckauskas/Alchemy/README.md

 # Alchemy

-Basic HTML + CSS project for Baltic Institute of Technology, Front-End development course project.
+Basic HTML + CSS project for Front-End development course at Baltic Institute of Technology.